-Due to these hormonal changes, birth control pills can lead to the production of cellulite.
+Due to these hormonal changes, birth control pills cause cellulite.
 Most pills are either progesterone only or a combination of estrogen and progesterone.
 Although both types can heighten fat storage and cellulite, the pills with estrogen are worse.

 They artificially change the body’s hormonal chemistry by preventing the egg from being released from the ovaries.
 In many ways, it makes the body not become pregnant by tricking it into thinking that it is already pregnant.
 This hormonal change can lead to increases in fat deposits which can transform into cellulite over time.

 Treatments to Reduce Cellulite